syncfusion-content/xamarin-docs/Xamarin/Image-Editor/crop.md

 ### Selecting the cropping ratio programmatically

-Programmatically you can select the desired cropping ratio by specifying its corresponding index in the built-in cropping toolbar.
+Programmatically, you can select the desired cropping ratio from the various aspect ratios available in the built-in cropping toolbar by specifying the corresponding index of the toolbar item using the [`ToggleCropping`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_ToggleCropping_System_Boolean_System_Int32_) method.

-The following code snippet will add the cropping preview on the image in square shape.
+The following code sample will add the cropping preview on the image in square shape.

 {% tabs %}